lastfm/Fingerprinter/readme-unix.txt

 If you are on a debian-like system just do:

-apt-get install libtag1c2a
+apt-get install libtag1c2a libtagc0-dev
-apt-get install libcurl4-gnutls-dev (or libcurl3)
+apt-get install libcurl3-dev
 apt-get install libmad0
 apt-get install fftw3